Tasty Treats for Spiritual Nourishment

 During tough times — the lowest and hardest times of my life — Mary’s Magnificat has been my song, adapted as a prayer like so: My soul proclaims the greatness of the Lord, and my spirit rejoices in God my Savior, for he who is mighty has done great things for me — and IS doing great things for me, and WILL do great things for me, and THROUGH me, for holy is his name!”

 - Why I am confident that God answers prayers (OR: How my new house got built)

-The key to success in prayer is revealed in the scripture: “We have this confidence in him that if we ask anything according to his will, he hears us.”
+The key to success in prayer for a good faith life is revealed in the scripture: “We have this confidence in him that if we ask anything according to his will, he hears us.”
 (1 John 5:14) I am now living in the house that was built by divine intervention.
-Getting a construction loan at the worst time in economic history since the Great Depression required divine intervention — and persistence in seeking how God wanted to intervene. [continue]
+Getting a construction loan at the worst time in economic history since the Great Depression required divine intervention — and persistence in seeking how God wanted to intervene.

 - Will communications courses become more popular?

 I first learned to read body language in a high school psychology course.
 When I was a young adult, communication skills were taught in a college course.
 When I became involved in parish ministry, my diocese had a highly recommended program called “The Listening Lab”, from which I learned even better communication skills.
 And how are today’s young people being prepared for a future in which good communication can save marriages, increase effectiveness in jobs, and make the world a better, more peaceful place?